asciamanna/asciamanna.github.io/_drafts/the-dangers-of-software-metrics.md

 ### Transparency

 I've seen many well-intentioned organizations collect these metrics believing that by doing so they are gaining visibility and transparency into the cross-functional development teams.
 Transparency, as we know, is one of the core values of agile software development.
-Again, I would argue that there are other ways to get that kind of transparency.
+I would argue that there are other ways to get that kind of transparency.
 Some metrics may be useful but a vast majority are focusing on the wrong things.

 ## Metrics as Retrospective Goals